+Now, there’s a few ways you can write a render engine.
+I chose to use real world physics as opposed to something that might cut corners.
+I wanted to work with with photons and light waves, and not your typical RGB colour values.
 This is quite of a hill to climb, so it needed a name to suit.
 I went looking for one I could borrow (eh, use!), and I found one in the Greek Titan of Light.
 His name was Hyperion, and so the engine took his name.

 There are down sides to building something like this.
 An engine like this tends to be slower.
 This is because they need a lot of photon casts to get a clean image.
-But, it does have some up sides.
+But, they do have up sides.
 It renders some things naturally – like noise and depth of field.
 These do depend on your camera settings of course, assuming your engine can work with this kind of information, but there’s no ‘fakery’ going on in that respect.
 There’s no “Gaussian blur” to cheat depth of field.
 Just plain physics.

-The engine is being built to run on the CPU.
+The engine is designed to run on the CPU.
 Though CPU rendering is considered slower than GPU rendering (in some circles it’s even labelled a dying art), it is much more universal to get to work on other operating systems.
 There’s also another, more compelling reason I have, but I can’t divulge that here yet.
 You’ll need to keep your eye on the projects section in future for this one!

 Hyperion is not made to be a final renderer, more a preview engine.
 But, there’s probably no reason why it couldn’t head that way in the future if time permits.
 Below is an example render where you can see the natural noise.
 It’s a bit like film.
 There’s no depth of field in this image, it hadn’t been turned on at this point, but I like the soft white feel of it, it’s not ‘precise’ or ‘harsh’ like computer generated stuff usually is.